How to Grow and Care for Grape Ivy (Cissus rhombifolia) Indoors

 Keep Oakleaf Ivy away from direct sunlight as direct sunlight can cause wilting and scorching of the leaves.

 Rotate the pot regularly to ensure that the plant receives adequate light on all sides for even growth.
+Check out this guide on understanding light for houseplants.

 Temperature and Humidity